Thursday, November 14, 2019

 The Suffering Sabbath

-God's love is, of course, beyond comparison but we humans require comparison for understanding; the combining of things we understand in order to comprehend something new.
-There are very few truly new ideas.
-When they crop up they are shot down until they are comparable or combinable with something we already understand.
-God used our feeble and faulty love for our children to setup a paradigm of his Love for us.
+God's love is, of course, beyond comparison.
+But we humans require comparison for understanding; the combining of things we understand to comprehend something new.
+There are few truly new ideas.
+When they crop up, they are shot down until they are comparable or combinable with something we already understand.
+God used the feeble and faulty love we have for our children to set up the paradigm of his Love for us.
 Both the Father and Son are merely metaphors we can understand through comparison.
 Abraham and Isaac is one such manifestation of this metaphor of comparison.

 I do not think we dwell often enough in the darkness between death and resurrection.
 And yet, this is where we live.
 We want the forgiveness He offered by taking our place.
 We want the life He promised by returning to life.
-But, what of the dark days of that fearful trial living between the call to death and the gift of life?
+But, what of the dark day?
+The Sabbath of fearful trial living between the call to death and the gift of life?
 How long did Abraham walk alongside his son believing he was about to lose him?
-For the disciples it was a sabbath.
+For the disciples, it was a Sabbath.
 What a dark Sabbath indeed.
 A Sabbath without a Saviour.
 A day without understanding.

-Then the Son rose.
+Then the Son arose.
 A new day dawns.
 Oneness reveals.
 The story deepens.
 Love lives.
 The metaphor thickens.
 Death dies.
-Father and Son are one.
+Father and Son is One.
 Revelation in resurrection.

-Forever after, the cry of God on Abraham's mountain "It is enough" is completed by the Cry of God on ours "It is finished."
+Forever, the cry of God on Abraham's mountain: "It is enough" is completed by the Cry of God on our mountain: "It is finished."

 No comments: